nameless-and-blameless/TAG/Bulletin.md

 ---

+---

+### Immediate Threat

+**Mount Zion Baptist Church** is identified by our intelligence as the location of an imminent Phantom Funeral within the next day.
+Law enforcement should be on high alert for any suspicious activity in and around this area.

+---

-### Incident Report: Phantom Funeral of Rev. Duke Stone
+### Recent Activity: Phantom Funeral of Rev. Duke Stone

 **Date of Funeral:** June 7, 2024

-**Location:** Hickory Valley Christian Church, Chattanooga, Tennessee
+**Location:** Hickory Valley Christian Church, Chattanooga, Tennessee (Gymnasium)

 #### Background:
 - **Named Decedent:** Rev. Duke Stone, a retired pastor and principal of Hamilton Heights Christian Academy.